tlaplus/vscode-tlaplus/README.md

 - `Java: Home` allows to provide location of the JVM that the extension must use for running TLA<sup>+</sup> tools.
 - `Java: Options` allows to provide additional options that must be passed to a Java process when running TLA<sup>+</sup> tools.
+- `PlusCal: Options` allows to provide additional options to the PlusCal transpiler.
+- `TLC Model Checker: Options` allows to provide additional options to the TLC model checker.

 ## How to Start